The surprising impact of hurricanes on local businesses

 Take a look at our Small Business Threat Index to see how SMB owners rank natural disasters as business threats, and learn what they’re doing (or not) to protect themselves against them.
 If you run a small business in a hurricane-prone region, take some simple steps to protect your business — namely, save more cash, and insure your business against physical damage and loss of revenue from business interruption.

 Did you enjoy “The surprising impact of hurricanes on local businesses”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: